Melkang/Melkang/README.md

 - Self-taught developer blending creativity and structure
 - Background in **education administration and manufacturing operations**
 - Enjoys gardening, world cuisine, and finding natural solutions for a balanced life 🌿
 - Born in the U.S. 🇺🇸 to a Brazilian dad 🇧🇷 and Australian mom 🇦🇺, and married to a Japanese-Korean husband 🇯🇵🇰🇷.
 Our multicultural family has shaped my love for diverse cultures, languages, and food.
+- Our dog is loving life eating his raw food.
+- As a family, we try to get out in nature as often as we can with the ATVs and at campsites.

 ---